so-normie/the-vault/The Vault/🔴 Academics/📚 Educational Resources/🌐 LearnCpp.com/Chapter 0꞉ Introduction⟋Getting Started.md

 **How do I set up an IDE for C++ development?**
 **Question**: What steps do I need to follow to set up an IDE for C++ development? #card-reverse **Answer**: Setting up an IDE for C++ development typically involves configuring the compiler and build settings, creating a new project, and adding source files to the project.
 The specifics can vary depending on the IDE you are using.
-The tutorial provides detailed instructions for setting up Code▹Blocks and Visual Studio.
+The tutorial provides detailed instructions for setting up Code::Blocks and Visual Studio.
 ^1682810812898